 24. Provisional Eligibility.
-MassHealth will accept self-attestation for all eligibility factors, except for disability status, immigration and citizenship status and, for certain individuals described below, income, in order to determine eligibility, and may require post-eligibility verification from the applicant.
+MassHealth will accept self-attestation for all eligibility factors, except for disability status, immigration and citizenship status, in order to determine eligibility, and may require post-eligibility verification from the applicant.
 If MassHealth is unable to verify eligibility through federal and state data hubs, or if the information provided by an applicant is not reasonably compatible with the information available through the data hubs, MassHealth can enroll individuals for a 90-day "provisional eligibility period," during which MassHealth will require further verifications from the applicant.